 I don’t want to rely on job titles.
 Especially in the development industry, their meaning varies from company to company and sector to sector.
 Skills need to be constantly re-evaluated – a title doesn’t feel permanent.
 However, my promotion to Senior Developer this year is a milestone for me as a career changer.
 Even if it’s just a title, it gives me some stability.
 I’m also very well integrated into the Finanzfluss team.
 Overall, I feel more comfortable and secure in my job than ever before.

 I no longer want to tweak the target parameters and wait for them to be met.
 Instead, I want to learn to pause.
-I want to have the confidence to take my raft from the current of securing my livelihood to the shore without worrying about running out of water or capsizing in the rapids as I continue my journey.
+I want to trust that I can take my raft from the current of securing my existence to the shore without having to fear that the water will dry up or that I could capsize in the rapids as I continue onward.

 When Boredom Was Not a Rarity in the Childhood Years